 Another study in China suggested that there have been about 30 mutations in SARS-CoV-2 so far.
 Lab studies suggest that there are some variants of SARS-CoV-2 that have the potential to generate a viral load 270 times higher than normal.

-Do Virus Mutate due to change in weather
+Do Virus Mutate due to changes in weather

 This is probably the most common question that comes to the mind of most people and it comes to our mind considering the nature of seasonal flu.
 However, there is not enough evidence so far to say whether the virus mutates or changes its form due to changes in weather.